FFrabetti/Cooperative-container-migration/docs/traditional migration.md

 2. \[***off-line push***] _(A Registry at the source manages the images of all containers running on the node)_
 3. The destination downloads from the Registry just the layers it needs (**GET**)
    1. Fetch the list of layers the image is made of
-   2. For each layer, check its presence at the destination
+   2. For each layer, check its presence locally
    3. `GET` all new layers from the Registry
    4. Create container image at the destination
 4. New container started at the destination
 5. User-service handover from source to destination
    - \(Original container stopped at the source)
    - Migration request status updated to `completed`

 #### Script ####
 The script, to be executed at the destination, can be found here: [bash file](../standard%20migration/layered/lcc_migr_dest.sh)